lmweber/Jackson-periodontal-disease/README.md

 This repository contains R code and data to reproduce the statistical analysis in our paper:

-- Jackson K., Weber L. M., and Tennant M., *Retrospective study of the effectiveness of four different treatments of equine cheek teeth periodontal disease*, Journal of Veterinary Dentistry, forthcoming.
+- Jackson K., Weber L. M., and Tennant M. (2016), *A Retrospective Study of the Effectiveness of Four Different Treatments of Periodontal Disease in Equine Cheek Teeth*, Journal of Veterinary Dentistry, 33(2), 83--89.

+The paper can be accessed at: http://jov.sagepub.com/content/33/2/83.abstract

 ## Contents